If you have seen any kind of computer programming before, you are probably aware of a quite famous program called “Hello, World!”.

 Examine the Test function and try it out.
 Which line asks for user input?

-i Note: The del representation of the Test function above is the vector representation result of ⎕VR'Test' which can be copied and pasted directly into the session.
+The ∇ del representation of the Test function above is the vector representation result of ⎕VR'Test' which can be copied and pasted directly into the session.

 You will see that it is quite possible to cheat the Test function by entering the same expression that it asks.
 To be even more sly, simply move the text cursor with the up arrow to the printed problem statement and press Enter.